MiniAppBench: Evaluating the Shift from Text to Interactive HTML Responses in LLM-Powered Assistants

 \subsection{Main Results and Analysis}

 Our framework supports custom thresholds.
-In our experiments, we adopt a threshold of 0.8: a MiniApp is considered successful if its minimum score across the three dimensions (Intention, Static, Dynamic) exceeds this value, i.e., \texttt{$min(S^i, S^s, S^d) > 0.8$}.
+In our experiments, we adopt $\tau=0.8$: a MiniApp is considered successful if its minimum score across the three dimensions (Intention, Static, Dynamic) is at least this value, i.e., $\min(S^i,S^s,S^d) \ge 0.8$.
+This threshold is motivated by the score-band design in the evaluation prompt: 0.8--1.0 indicates strong satisfaction, 0.5--0.7 partial satisfaction, and 0.0--0.4 failure.
+We use the minimum across dimensions as a conservative weakest-link rule, since a MiniApp should pass only when every dimension reaches the high-satisfaction band.
+Sensitivity analysis over thresholds 0.6, 0.7, 0.8, and 0.9 shows stable rankings (Appendix~\ref{app:threshold_sensitivity}).
 GPT-5.2 achieved the highest performance with an average pass rate of 45.46\%, while the overall mean across all models was 17.05\%.
 These results underscore the challenges current models face in generating successful \defi.
 The details are shown in Figure~\ref{fig:main results} and Table~\ref{tab:model_performance}. \paragraph{Open-Source vs. Closed-Source Performance Analysis.} Our experiments show a clear gap between open- and closed-source models, with closed-source systems consistently performing better across all difficulty levels.
 In contrast, benchmarks such as ArtifactsBench~\citep{zhang2025artifactsbench} and WebDevJudge~\citep{li2025webdevjudge} report much smaller gaps, suggesting potential saturation or overfitting; our benchmark better avoids this issue and thus provides a more discriminative evaluation.